sdobnaya/webpage_ecofood/README.md

-# Responsive page for online market (HTML/SCSS/Gulp/Pug)
+# Responsive page (HTML/SCSS/Gulp/Pug)

-A responsive page with no logic, but with a handsome design :)
+A responsive page for the online market with no logic, but with a handsome design :)

 To run this on your PC you need to do the following: